 Closely Held Business entities can be in the form of:

-- Limited partnership, sole proprietorship
+limited partnership, sole proprietorship

-- Limited liability company (LLC) or
+limited liability company (LLC) or

-- Any other recognized business entity
+any other recognized business entity.

 A Business Asset is an item of value owned by a company.
 Business assets can include anything from tangible items, such as vehicles and office equipment, to intangible items, such as intellectual property.
 Proper documentation of the division of the business assets, ownership rights, and ownership duties when going through the divorce process is highly critical.

 While every business and divorce are unique, there are three common ways of dividing a business during divorce:

-- Sell the business and divide the profits
+Sell the business and divide the profits

-- Buy-out the other spouse’s interest
+Buy out the other spouse’s interest